Energetic Explosions from Collisions of Stars at Relativistic Speeds in Galactic Nuclei: Method

 In our fiducial model, we take $\kappa=0.4$ cm$^2$/g, $\chi=0.5$, $M_{\mathrm{ej}}=1\,\Msun$, and $E_{\mathrm{ej}}=10^{51}$ ergs, and label $\lambda$ with these chosen values $\lambda_0$.
 We note that we expect there to be an initial shock breakout which should result in a bright flash at very early times \citep{colgate1974, matzner1999, nakar2010}, but that feature is not included in our simplified model.
+The analytical solutions presented by Arnett were derived in the context of supernovae (SNe).
+The flux from a SNe can be emitted in multiple wavelength regimes depending on the radioactive decays of newly synthesized isotopes.
+For type 1A SNe, $\sim85\%$ of the luminosity is emitted at optical wavelengths due to the radioactive decay of nickel-56 \citep{jha2019}.
+In the case of stellar collisions, more detailed simulations would likely have to be conducted to precisely estimate nickel masses \citep{konyves2020}, if the heating source is more central or evenly mixed \citep{khatami2019}, $\gamma$-ray escape, and other factors that can contribute to emission in various wavelength regimes.